 - Treat each child with dignity and respect.
 Teachers are respectful in how they address students, talk to them and listen to them.
 Children participate in making the class rules, running the class, and self-discipline is valued.
 Punishments and rewards are not used to manipulate students.

 - Focus on process over product.
 We think it is more important to teach children how to think and learn rather than simply what to think and learn.
 Learning is messy and we welcome that.
 Creativity is valued over products that look alike and made from a teacher’s model or directions.

 - Provide developmentally appropriate learning experiences.
 Each child is met where he/she is developmentally and then teachers make sure the learning goals and experiences are suited to that level and challenge them to grow.
 Learning is differentiated so that each child works to his/her own potential.

 - Have an integrated curriculum.
-Theme study is broad enough to dig deeply and provide in-depth investigations rather than surface or more shallow learning.
-Instead of isolated and unrelated subjects, thematic units include all areas of the curriculum and provide the framework for integrated, related and meaningful study.
+Theme study is broad enough to dig deeper and provide in-depth investigations rather than surface or more shallow learning.
+Instead of isolated and unrelated subjects, thematic units include all areas of the curriculum and provide the framework for an integrated, related and meaningful study.